ExpertVagabond/layerzero_mcp/README.md

 You can then interact with it using natural language prompts if using an LLM.
 For example:

 **To deploy and configure a new OFT:**
-"Deploy a new OFT named 'OmniCoin' (OMC) with a total supply of 500,000 tokens across both Arbitrum sepoliaand Base Sepolia testnets."
+"Deploy a new OFT named 'OmniCoin' (OMC) with a total supply of 500,000 tokens across both Arbitrum sepolia and Base Sepolia testnets."

 This will use the `deploy-and-configure-oft-multichain` tool.